Aggressive Goats. Unruley Bucks: How to Deal with Them

 In my opinion one of the major reason aggressive goats “happen” is rough handling.
 If you teach your goats that they are going to be struck, punched, kicked, slapped, pushed, or handled roughly; they will think it’s appropriate to treat you similarly.
 Goats need to never be aggressively handled.
 We all lose our cool but remember that a goat, especially a bottle fed one, looks as you as a superior.

 You’re the leader of the herd and they follow you by example.
 In their eyes, we are similar, yet, we are loving and lead with compassion.
 This is unlike the other goats in the herd that lead with a good pounding.
 To them, we are a benevolent alpha.
 We are their “goat leader” who doles out love and our reprimands are not physical.
 Our reprimands and discipline can only be the following… Yelling, gesturing, and a good squirt bottle.
-See how to use a squirt bottle here.
-You can get a good squirt bottle here.
+You can find a great squirt bottle here.

 It’s also important to note here that I have experimented a lot with playing with goats.
 I believe we should not do it.
 It is confusing to them as to our role with them as an equal; which then opens us up to being treated like a goat.
 This leads to a bump here and there, which then leads to aggression.
 It’s important you realize goats being aggressive with peers is just “goat life”.
 We must rise above that, in all ways, and be their leader in our unique and special way.